-ENST 399 - Energy transitions (Spring 2018) Course description Recognizing that climate change driven by the burning of fossil fuels is inspiring a lower carbon future, students learn about the transition underway to renewable energy, conservation, and smart efficiency.
+ENST 481 - Future of Energy (Spring 2018) Course description Recognizing that climate change driven by the burning of fossil fuels is inspiring a lower carbon future, students learn about the transition underway to renewable energy, conservation, and smart efficiency.
 We also examine the technological and social forces that drive energy transitions and evaluate their disruptive and positive consequences.

 Classes at Western Washington University (2014-2016)

 Energy policy The goal of this course is to acquaint you with energy technologies and the policies and politics that shape the energy systems of today and tomorrow.
 We will learn the vocabulary needed to have policy discussions of energy and energy technologies.
 In the sectors of transportation and machinery, building heating and cooling, and electricity generation we will investigate emerging technologies, their operations, risks, and performance.
 We will scrutinize the policy dimensions of these technologies, asking: What are the factors that shape appropriate use of the technology?
 What can be done to adequately manage risks and realize benefits?
 Students will learn the basics of how energy technologies operate and how policy is developed and implemented.

 ENRG 449 Energy systems transitions This course explores the social and technological changes underway to transition from a fossil fuel based energy system to a low-carbon system.
 We study the technology involved with existing and evolving electricity, transportation, food, and building energy systems.
 We then interrogate case studies to reveal the technological, political-economic, epistemological, and cultural forces that substantiate the existing system or promote change to a low carbon future.
 During the term we highlight the tensions that exist between decentralized vs. centralized systems, locked-in vs. flexible technologies, and natural vs. planned transitions.